brotherkaif/dev-notes/aws/aws-certified-devops-engineer–professional-DOP-C02.md

     - _Make_ changes to local files.
     - _Commit_ changes to your local repo.
     - _Push_ changes to a remote repo.

+### CodeCommit Merging and Branching

+- **What's the problem?:** Our developers are making changes in the same file to the same lines of code. _This cuases a conflict and needs to be sorted out._
+- **What's the solution?:** _The merge process_ will help to resolve these conflicts and keep our code and our team on the same page.
+- **What are Branches?:** An independant line of development.
+They allow us to safely make changes to code without disrupting the code on the main branch.
+- **Why Branches?:**
+    - To build a new feature
+    - To fix bugs
+    - Without disrupting the main branch

+#### Exam Tips

+- Three things to remember when it comes to Branches
+    - Separate work
+    - Work on new features
+    - Create a bug fix branch

+### CodeCommit Data Security

+- Use CodeCommit when you need:
+    - Data encrypted in transit and at rest
+    - Managed service AWS secures
+    - Highly available and scalable

+**Data Security Scenario**
+Q: You want your development team to have full access to CodeCommit, but they should not be able to create or delete repositories.
+A: Attach the AWSCodeCommit PowerUser policy to the account of each developer.
+Or better yet, create an IAM group to manage the developers in one place and attach that policy to the group.

+#### Exam Tips

+- CodeCommit Tip: Repositories are automatically _encrypted at rest_.
+- Repositories Tip: Repositories _are also encrypted in transit_ using either HTTPS, SSH or both (configurable at setup).